gdsbook/book/notebooks/07_local_autocorrelation.md

 This shows that the local statistics are mainly *not* statistically significant, but that among *significant* statistics, we see many more hotspots/coldspots than doughnuts/diamonds-in-the-rough.
 This is consistent with the skew we saw in the distribution of local statistics earlier.

 Thus, with these labels, we can make the final cluster map in the lower right, which displays the output of the LISA statistics for the percentage of Leave votes in English, Welsh and Scottish local authorities.
 In bright red, we find those with an unusual concentration of high Leave proportions surrounded also by high Leave results.
 This corresponds with areas in the East and center of the map.
 In light red, we find the first type of spatial outliers: areas that still voted to Leave in high proportions, despite being surrounded by areas with more modest support for Leave.
 These correspond with some of the peripheral areas of London and and adjacent to Oxford.
-In darker blue we can see the spatial clusters of low support for the Leave campaign, which include London, Oxford and most of Scotland.
+In darker blue we can see the spatial clusters of low support for the Leave campaign, which include London, Oxford, and most of Scotland.
 Finally, in light blue we find the other type of spatial outlier: areas with lower percentages of Leave votes nearby areas of high concentration of supporters for Leave.

 ## Other local indices